mattvenn/zero-to-asic-www/content/post/mpw1-bringup.md

 # Learn more

+tnt has a video showing his own chips (kind of) working here.

+{{< youtube f_G5ad8SbHo >}}

-tnt is working on a video documenting his process and tools, so make sure to subscribe to [his channel to find out when he publishes](https://www.youtube.com/c/SylvainMunaut).
+And he'll be documenting his bring-up methodology soon, so make sure to subscribe (and like! and ring the bell!).

+# Make your own!

 If you want to learn to design your own chips and get them made, [check out my course](/)!